qiime2/docs/source/tutorials/pd-mice.rst

       --m-input-file ./dada2_stats.qza  \
       --o-visualization ./dada2_stats.qzv

-Feature Table Summary
+Feature table summary
 +++++++++++++++++++++

-After we finish denoising the data, we can check the quality filtering results.
-We can use two commands to explore the sequence data.
-First, we’ll look at the summary of the feature table.
-This will provide us with the counts associated with each sequence and each feature, as well as a histogram of the features.
+After we finish denoising the data, we can check the results by looking at the summary of the feature table.
+This will provide us with the counts associated with each sequence and each feature, as well as othe useful plots and metrics.

 .. command-block::